Back to Blog

 This is exactly the gap a platform like ZocialOne fills: it keeps the low cost of DIY but removes most of the hours, since scheduling and content drafting happen in minutes, not evenings.

 Spending more time posting than running your business?
-Let ZOE, ZocialOne's AI assistant, draft a week of captions and schedule them in one sitting.
+Let Zoe, ZocialOne's AI assistant, draft a week of captions and schedule them in one sitting.

 Option 2: Hiring a Freelancer